-During the weekends of April 2 – 3 and April 16 – 17, they'll take small groups of people to see Gunnison sage-grouse strut on leks (breeding grounds) west of Monticello.
+During the weekend of April 13–14, they'll take a small group of people to see Gunnison sage grouse strut on leks (breeding grounds) east of Monticello.

-To avoid disturbing the grouse, each weekend trip is limited to no more than 15 people.
-There's no cost to see the grouse, but you will have to pay for lodging, food and gasoline to get to Monticello.
+To avoid disturbing the grouse, the trip is limited to no more than 15 people.
+There's no cost to see the grouse, but you will have to pay for lodging, food and gasoline to and from Monticello.

 Monticello is about a five-hour drive southeast of Salt Lake City.

-The orientations begin at 7 p.m.
-They'll include presentations by graduate students from Utah State University and biologists from the Division of Wildlife Resources and the BLM.
-You'll learn about the ecology, life history, geographic distribution and legal status of Gunnison sage-grouse.
+The orientation and discussion, provided by a wildlife biologist from the Division of Wildlife Resources, begins at 7 p.m.
+You'll learn about the ecology, life history, geographic distribution and legal status of Gunnison sage grouse.
 You'll also receive information about where and when to meet the following morning.

 The best viewing always occurs before dawn or right at dawn.
-Within an hour after sunrise, grouse are usually done strutting.
+Within an hour after sunrise, grouse are usually done strutting for the day.

 Please prepare for winter-like conditions.
 You'll want to bring a camera and a pair of binoculars or a spotting scope.
-(DWR biologists will also have extra binoculars and spotting scopes you can use.)
+(The DWR biologist will also have extra binoculars and spotting scopes you can use.)

 To lessen the chance of disturbing the birds, you'll be encouraged to carpool to the strutting ground with other participants.
-Each trip will take about two hours.
+The trip from Monticello to the strutting ground will take about an hour.

 For more information, call Stettler at 435-613-3707.